Customer Retention Strategies for Small Business Owners & Agencies

 2. Subscribe customers to a mailing list

 As already mentioned, attracting new customers costs more than retaining current customers.
-So it makes sense that you need a retention-boosting way to remain in contact with your clients.
+It makes sense that you use a retention-boosting way to stay in contact with your clients.
 Here’s where retention email marketing comes into play.

 At SPP, we make it easy to tag and subscribe your customers to a mailing list in MailChimp or ActiveCampaign.
 This allows you to re-engage them via email, help them get the most value from your services, and send occasional updates or newsletters about your services.